0xBcamp/mode-score-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# How the Earning chat works
+1. First, we'll use Covalent's "Get token balances for address" endpoint to identify which DeFi tokens the user holds.

+2. Then, we'll use the "Get ERC20 token transfers for address" endpoint to track interactions with known DeFi protocols.

+3. Finally, we'll interpret this data to estimate earnings from yield farming, liquidity provision, or other DeFi 1.activities.
+(Dont really know what was doing here)